• Skip to primary navigation

 Serving suggestions

-• Pair it with fresh fruit and dairy-free milk
+• Pair it with fresh berries or fresh fruit and dairy-free milk

-• Use it on top of smoothie bowls
+• Use it on top of a smoothie bowl

-• Top overnight oats with it for a little crunch
+• Top overnight oats or chia pudding with it for a little crunch

 • Add it to baked apples for a crumble-like topping